Practice Law More Effectively With The Core Method Workshop

 To succeed as a trial lawyer and a human being, it is necessary to be conversant not only in logic, but also in intuitive and emotional truth.
 In service to this, the Core Method Workshop focuses on five cores of self-improvement that function both professionally and personally: physical, emotional, logical, motivational and Zen.

-This weekend-long workshop, faciliated by actor and trial consultant Joshua Karton, trial lawyer Michael Leizerman, and Zen Abbot Jay Rinsen Weik, fuses skills from theater arts, martial arts, and mindfulness training in order to connect with a jury and win cases.
+This weekend-long workshop, facilitated by actor and trial consultant Joshua Karton, trial lawyer Michael Leizerman, and Zen Abbot Jay Rinsen Weik, fuses theater skills, martial arts, and mindfulness training to connect with a jury and win cases.

 - Mindfulness and Practicing Law: Listen to your client, your opponent, your judge, your jury, yourself and others.

 - The Trial Warrior: Learn Aikido and Japanese swordsmanship principles as they apply to jury selection, cross-examination and other parts of trial.

 - From Presentation into Persuasion: Transforming stage fright into stage presence.
 Creating the jury’s collective “NOW.”